FergusDevelopmentLLC/texas-water-art-v2/README.md

 and intended use.
 Wells are essential in areas where surface water sources are scarce or unavailable, providing a reliable supply of water.

 There were 622,445 well points in this dataset.
-With such dense dataset, choroplething as well as hexbinning can give a better view into the density of the underlying well datapoints.
+Because the point data for the wells was so dense, I uses choropleth mapping as well as hexbinning, in order to give a better view into the density of the underlying well datapoints.

 Data Source: Wallace Darling, LRE Water